cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 security property:

-- Verifiable: The client must only complete execution of the protocol if it can successfully assert that the POPRF output it computes is correct.
-This is taken with respect to the POPRF key held by the server.
+- Verifiable: The client must only complete execution of the protocol if it can successfully assert that the output it computes is correct.
+This is taken with respect to the private key held by the server.

 Any VOPRF or POPRF that satisfies the 'verifiable' security property is known